feiliu23/Deep-Learning/README.md

 # Deep-Learning
-This repository is the implementation of predicting pathology for X-ray images using Pytorch.
+This repository is the implementation of detecting pathology on X-ray images with Deep Learning using Pytorch.